rostools/r-cubed-intro/resources.md

 - [R for Data Science](https://r4ds.had.co.nz/):
 Excellent open and online resource for using R for data analysis and data science.
 - [Fundamentals of Data Visualization](https://serialmentor.com/dataviz/):
-Excellent online resource for using ggplot2 and R graphics
+Excellent online resource for using ggplot2 and R graphics.
+Book mostly focused on concepts and theory of how to visualize, rather than the practicalities (i.e. no coding involved).
 - [ModernDive: Statistical Inference via Data Science](https://moderndive.com/):
 Great book on using statistics and data science methods in R
 - [Happy Git and GitHub for the useR](https://happygitwithr.com/) (**highly recommended**):